syncfusion-content/winui-docs/winui/Cartesian-Charts/Legend.md

 ![ToggleSeriesVisibility support for legend in WinUI Chart](Legend_images/WinUI_chart_legend_toggleSeriesVisibility.png)

-By clicking on disabled legend item, we can view the associated `series`,
+By clicking on disabled legend item, you can view the associated `series.`

 ![ToggleSeriesVisibility support for legend in WinUI Chart](Legend_images/WinUI_chart_legend_toggleSeriesVisibility1.png)

 ## Placement

-Legends can be docked left, right, and top or bottom around the chart area using [Placement](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartLegend.html#Syncfusion_UI_Xaml_Charts_ChartLegend_Placement) property.
+Legends can be docked left, right, and top or bottom around the chart area using the [Placement](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartLegend.html#Syncfusion_UI_Xaml_Charts_ChartLegend_Placement) property.
 By default, the chart legend is docked at the top of the chart as mentioned earlier.

-To display the legend at the bottom, set the [Placement](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartLegend.html#Syncfusion_UI_Xaml_Charts_ChartLegend_Placement) as [Bottom](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.LegendPlacement.html#Syncfusion_UI_Xaml_Charts_LegendPlacement_Bottom) as in below code snippet.
+To display the legend at the bottom, set the [Placement](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartLegend.html#Syncfusion_UI_Xaml_Charts_ChartLegend_Placement) as [Bottom](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.LegendPlacement.html#Syncfusion_UI_Xaml_Charts_LegendPlacement_Bottom) as shown in the following code sample.

 {% tabs %}